 March 27, 1964.
 On this date, at 5:36 p.m. local time, a 9.2 magnitude earthquake struck in the Prince William Sound region of Alaska, causing extensive initial damage and a subsequent tsunami.
-The quake came to be known as the Good Friday Earthquake.
-According to the U.S. Geological Survey (USGS), it was the biggest earthquake in North America since modern seismometers came into general use around 1900.
+The quake came to be known as Great Alaska Earthquake, or sometimes the Good Friday Earthquake.
+According to the U.S. Geological Survey (USGS), it was the biggest earthquake recorded in North America since modern seismometers came into general use around 1900.

 The earthquake shook the land for nearly four minutes and caused many natural changes.
 The Latouche Island area, for example, moved to the southeast by nearly 60 feet (nearly 20 meters), according to the Alaska Earthquake Information Center (AEIC).

 … due to low population density, the time of day and the fact that it was a holiday, and the type of material used to construct many buildings (wood).

 The 1964 Great Alaska Earthquake didn’t come close to the loss of life from two slightly smaller and more recent quakes: the December 26, 2004 Indian Ocean 9.1-magnitude earthquake and tsunami (third-largest earthquake recorded on a seismograph, with over 230,000 people in 14 countries killed) and the March 11, 2011 9.0-magnitude earthquake in Japan (fifth-largest earthquake recorded on a seismograph, with nearly 16,000 deaths).

 In 1964, Alaska was sparsely populated.
 Today’s Alaska has a larger human population.
 If and when a similar quake strikes again, the death toll might be higher.